NREL/Wattile/tests/fixtures/README.md

 - `input_output_window`: *dict*

     Containing parameters for properly handling input (prior to data processing) and output time windows of learning models.
-This configuration is an input to the `use_case="prediction"` for alfa, bravo, and charlie models but only an input to the `use_case="training"` for charlie.
+This configuration is an input to the `use_case="prediction"` for alfa, bravo, and charlie models but only an input to the `use_case="train"` for charlie.
 Figure below illustrates the definitions between parameters based on the `use_case="prediction"`.

     ![alt text](schemetic_input_output_window.png)

   - `window_width_source`: *pandas timedelta*

       Width of the predictor data in time (e.g., `180min`) with respect to the current (or casting) time.
-This parameter has to be defined as an input to the charlie model (for `use_case="training"`) but not required as an input for alfa and bravo models.
+This parameter has to be defined as an input to the charlie model (for `use_case="train"`) but not required as an input for alfa and bravo models.
 However, for `use_case="prediction"` of alfa and bravo, this parameter is calculated based on parameters defined from `feat_timelag`.
 This calculation is required for alfa and bravo because of the nature of data processing method that these models go through (distinct from charlie model).

   - `window_width_futurecast`: *pandas timedelta*